indanazulfa28/indanazulfa28/README.md

 # Hi, I'm Zulfa! 👋
+I’m a Physics graduate with a strong curiosity for data and its impact on real-world decisions.
+Currently on a career switch journey into **Data Analytics**, I'm passionate about transforming data into insights through clean visuals and meaningful storytelling.

 🎓 Physics graduate transitioning into **Data Analytics**
 📚 Currently learning Python, SQL, and Business Intelligence tools